scploeger/restaurant-client-server/README.md

 **Front end:** React

 *Back end*
 The backend application is divided into three layers, the service layer, the data access layer, and the API layer.
+The backend is created using Java and Spring Boot.

 *Front end*
-TODO: Will make front end with React.
+The front end is created with ReactJS.
+It uses HTTPS GET requests to communicate with the MongoDB database and POST requests to update data on the server side.

 ## To run: